Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 ### Feature interaction with intersection types

-Given an intersection type `A & B`, let's consider a case where types `A` and `B` both declare a proper `operator fun of` in the respective `companion object` inside of them.
+Given an intersection type `A & B`, let's consider a case where types `A` and `B` both declare a proper `operator fun of` in their respective `companion object`s.
 It doesn't make sense to prefer either of the operators because generally neither of the operators returns the intersection type `A & B`.

-It's proposed to report an error when the expected type of collection literal is an intersection type.
+It's proposed to report an error when the collection literal's expected type is an intersection type.

 During the implementation and testing, we should pay attention to the following special cases:
 1. Intersection with `Any` and [definitely non-nullable type](https://kotlinlang.org/docs/generics.html#definitely-non-nullable-types).